 4220 Introduction to Genomics and Bioinformatics (2-2-0) Prerequisite: MATH 1404, BIOL 3303/3103 or equivalent or permission of instructor.
 Study of the principles of genomics and bioinformatics.
-Students will learn to evaluate the strengths and weaknesses of bioinformatics 4230 Advanced Laboratory in Cell and Molecular Biology (2-0-6) Cross-listed as MBIO 4230.
+Students will learn to evaluate the strengths and weaknesses of bioinformatics programs in genomics.
+Computer expertise is not required.
+4230 Advanced Laboratory in Cell and Molecular Biology (2-0-6) Cross-listed as MBIO 4230.
 Credit may not be earned for both.
 Prerequisite: One of the following: BIOL 4320, BIOL 4330, CHEM 4140, MBIO 4310.
 Laboratory fee required: \$30.